 The fact of the matter is, there are thousands upon thousands of gay men and women serving honorably in the armed forces today; there always have been and there always will be.
 To tacitly accept their honorable service, and then insist that they dishonor themselves by being closeted is a shameful stain on OUR honor, as service members, as veterans, and as a nation.

 Freedom of conscience is among our highest freedoms, and forced denial of self is an abuse of that freedom.

 Hell, I knew for a fact that I was serving with gay service members; and was friends with several serving gays and lesbians who were quite candid about their sexual orientation, with friends only.
-It didn’t effect their job, and it didn’t make them poor service members; but it very definitely effected their souls.
+It didn’t affect their job, and it didn’t make them poor service members; but it very definitely affected their souls.

 It made me ashamed to have to accept this policy.
 IT IS WRONG.

 Now, as to whether gays SHOULD be allowed to openly serve, I am of mixed mind on that.